 Ensuring that our primary building material is sustainably sourced is one thing, but it's equally important to make the most of this natural resource.

-So all of our timber (with the exception of the OSB used for internal lining) is pressure treated with the Tanalised E system to protect against decay and insect attack for years to come.
+So all of our timber (with the exception of the purlins and OSB used for internal lining) is pressure treated with the Tanalised E system to protect against decay and insect attack for years to come.